sarthakthaker5-svg/Functional-Treat/README.md

 ## Project Overview

 The **Data Analyzer and Transformer Program** is a Python-based console application designed to perform various operations on a one-dimensional (1D) array using lists.
-This project demonstrates the use of built-in functions, user-defined functions (UDFs), recursion, lambda functions, `*args`, `**kwargs`, and return statements.
+This project demonstrates the use of built-in functions, user-defined functions (UDFs), recursion, lambda functions, and return statements.

 The program allows users to input numerical data, analyze it, filter values, sort data, calculate factorials, and display statistical information through an interactive menu-driven interface.